johnstray/gs-plugin-WhmcsConnector/README.md

 - `main` Contains the latest stable and tested code, used as the basis for a version release.
 This should be the same as the latest released version of the plugin.
 - `development` Contains the latest updates to the plugin that are currently undergoing development and testing.
 This will be merged to `main` when its stable enough and ready for release.

+__Note:__ While this plugin is under initial development, the `development` branch will not be available as I will be pushing directly to the master.

 ### Contributing
-I am more than happy for your to contribute to this project and help to make it better.
+I am more than happy for you to contribute to this project and help to improve it.
 Translators are especially important here.
 See CONTRIBUTING.md for information on how you can contribute to this project.

+__Note:__ I'm not currently accepting contributions.
+Contributing will be possible from just before the initial release (to allow for translators to do their thing), and from then onwards.